 I have a Tesco credit card and the monthly statements are arriving closer and closer to the payment date.
-This month's statement arrived
+This month's statement arrived today and the payment date is next Tuesday.
+That's a very tight timescale if one sends a cheque in the post and impossible to meet if one happens to be away for a few days.

 As it happens, I pay the full balance each month by direct debit so arranging payment on time isn't a problem but there's still the issue of making sure there's enough in the current account to meet the payment.
 The direct debit rules say that suppliers "should" provide 10 working days' notice of the payment amount but this doesn't seem to be an absolute requirement.
 But providing 2 working days' notice strikes me as inadequate.
 Any comments?